Steven A. Bagen | December 15, 2024 | Truck Accidents

 Truck drivers are under more pressure than ever to get their cargo to the destination on time.
-During a global supply chain crisis, customers are putting massive pressure on trucking companies to deliver to keep their shelves stocked and their warehouses full.
+A rapidly growing economy and a shortage of experienced commercial truck drivers pressure trucking companies to meet challenging delivery schedules.

-When the customer pressures the trucking company, many demands fall on the operator to follow the delivery schedule.
+When the trucking carriers are under pressure, the challenges to meet strict delivery schedules and deadlines fall on the truck driver.
 Faced with time constraints and with their job on the line, the truck driver may cut corners and take chances to get where they are going as fast as possible.

 Fatigued Driving Plays a Part in Many Accidents